YimCui/Cooperative-driving/index.md

 <div align=center>
 | <video muted controls width=380> <source src="./vedio/FIFO.mp4"  type="video/mp4"> </video> <video muted controls width=380> <source src="./vedio/Virtual-IDM.mp4"  type="video/mp4"> </video> |
 </div>
+Three kinds of methods that are reservation-based and reinforcement learning-based methods are designed based on the above environment, and the simulation results are compared with the proposed method.
+For the method in this paper, two cases are designed, respectively.

 ### Case1-FIFO
+Choose First in First Out (\textbf{FIFO}) method as one of the reservation-based method named \textit{Case1}.
+Specifically, only one vehicle at the same time is allowed to enter the designated area within a certain range of the intersection (in case design, the range within 10m before the stop line and the intersection conflict area).
 <div align=center>
 | <video muted controls width=380> <source src="./vedio/FIFO.mp4"  type="video/mp4"> </video> |
 </div>

 ### Case2-Virtual IDM
+Virtual platoon projection method \cite{xu2018distributed} is designed as \textit{Case2}.
+This method converts the two-dimensional spatial position of a vehicle into a one-dimensional position by referring to the position of the conflict point between the two vehicles.
+The platoon formed after projection can calculate the longitude decision action according to the car-following model like IDM, called \textbf{Virtual-IDM}.
 <div align=center>
 | <video muted controls width=380> <source src="./vedio/Virtual-IDM.mp4"  type="video/mp4"> </video> |
 </div>

 ### Case3-RL PPO
+As for the reinforcement learning method, Proximal Policy Optimization (PPO) algorithm has high computational efficiency, can deal with continuous action space and discrete action space problems, simple implementation, wide application range.
+The baseline PPO algorithm provided in Stable-Baselines3 \cite{stable-baselines3} was selected as the comparison method as \textit{Case3}.
+And PPO interact and train the model in the environment provided by highway-env.
 <div align=center>
 | <video muted controls width=380> <source src="./vedio/RL-PPO.mp4"  type="video/mp4"> </video> |
 </div>

 ### Case4-Proposed NonTwin
+The parameters related to the weight of HDVs reward function are determined and updated by the twin game and the parameters are fixed which are always the initial ones.

 <div align=center>
 | <video muted controls width=380> <source src="./vedio/Proposed-Nontwin.mp4"  type="video/mp4"> </video> |
 </div>